zbalkan/wazuhevtx/README.md

 **I do not plan to deploy on PyPi unless the code is stable enough.**

+If you plan to use the library -and CLI:

+* initiate your favorite virtual environment.
 * Install the module using `pip install https://github.com/zbalkan/wazuhevtx/archive/refs/heads/main.zip`
+* Run the script by providing the path to evtx file.

+If you want to use only CLI tool:

+* Install the module using `pipx install https://github.com/zbalkan/wazuhevtx/archive/refs/heads/main.zip`
 * Run the script by providing the path to evtx file.

 ## Usage